 La Fontaccia farm was opened in 2010 and consists of 14 hectares of land, divided between woods and olive groves.
 This farm exists since centuries and was abandoned in the early ’80.
-The recovery of agricoltural fields and of the buildings aimed environmental, agricultural, energetic and working point of view.
-This is why, three years from the beginning of our business, we became an organic enterprise.
+The recovery of agricoltural fields and of the buildings aimed environmental, agricultural, energetic and working sustainability.
+This is why, three years from the beginning of our business, we became a certified organic enterprise.
 We personally take care of every aspect of the farm.
 An orchard, a vegetable garden and the chickens provide us and our guests fresh, seasonal and local food.

-We mainly produce extra-virgin olive oil from Tuscan cultivars such as Frantoio, Pendolino, Moraiolo and Leccino.
-Our olive grove is about 4 hectares wide and has about 450 plants of mixed varieties.
-In November we harvest olives mainly by hand or with light tools (beaters).
-We do not have a company crusher, so we bring our olives to break in one of the best oil mills in the area, which operates with latest generation machinery, at low speed and with a cold extraction method.
+We produce extra-virgin olive oil from Tuscan cultivars such as Frantoio, Pendolino, Moraiolo and Leccino.
+Our olive groves is about 3 hectares wide and has about 450 plants of mixed varieties.
+In the month of November we harvest olives mainly by hand or with light tools (beaters).
+We do not own a oil mill, so we bring our olives to one of the best oil mills in the area, which operates with latest generation machinery, at low speed and with a cold extraction method.
 The Extra Virgin Olive Oil we produce is obtained exclusively from our olives.
-In addition to being widely used in our kitchen it’d available to our guests for tastings and direct sales.
+Our EVO oil is widely used in our kitchen it’s available to our guests for tastings and direct sales.

 CARE FOR OUR TERRITORY